-You can also watch the video below for an overview of 3 phase AC induction motors.
+Watch the video below for an overview of 3-phase AC induction motors.

 What is 3 Phase Power?

-An induction, or asynchronous, motor is composed of two main components: the stator and rotor.
+Two main components compose an induction or asynchronous motor: the stator and the rotor.
 The stator consists of the outer windings or magnets and is stationary.
 The stator is stationary.
-The rotor is the inner core and is what actually rotates in the motor.
-The rotor rotates.
+For the rotor, the inner core is what actually rotates in the motor, making the rotor rotate.

 How it works